8 Sights in Pirna, Germany (with Map and Images)

 Here you can book tickets, guided tours and other activities in Pirna:

-Pirna Town Bridge is a 295.45-meter-long Elbe River Bridge, which was built in 1875.
-The stone arch bridge is a road and railway bridge that straddles National Highway 164 and the Kamenz-Pirna railway line and connects Westvorstadt near central Pirna and Copitz district in the north 34.34 km from the Elbe River.
-To distinguish it from the Saxon Bridge, which was completed in 1999, the bridge across the city of Pirna was named "Stadtbrücke".
+The Stadtbrücke Pirna is a 295.45 m long Elbe bridge in Pirna from 1875.
+As a combined road and railway bridge, the stone arch bridge crosses the state road 164 and the Kamenz–Pirna railway and connects the central Pirna western suburb with the northern district of Copitz at Elbe kilometre 34.34.
+To distinguish it from the Sachsenbrücke, which was completed in 1999, the bridge through the city of Pirna has been given the name "Stadtbrücke".

 The Sonnenstein Castle is a castle in Pirna, near Dresden, Germany.
 It housed a mental hospital, which operated from 1811 to the end of World War II in 1945.
 During the War, it functioned as an extermination centre for the Nazi Aktion T4 program.
 It was shut down following the war, and reopened in 1970.

-The Pirna-Sonnenstein Euthanasia Centre was a Nazi killing centre in the former fortress Schloss Sonnenstein on the Sonnenstein near Pirna, where a hospital had been established in 1811.
+The Pirna-Sonnenstein killing centre was a Nazi killing centre.
+It was located in the former fortress of Sonnenstein Castle on the Sonnenstein near Pirna, where a hospital had been established in 1811.
 The Pirna Sonnenstein Memorial commemorates the events there.

-The Marienkirche Pirna, built at the beginning of the 16th century, is Pirna's Evangelical Lutheran main church and one of the largest late Gothic hall churches in Saxony.
-The listed church is located at Kirchplatz 14 in the old town.
+St. Mary's Church Pirna, built at the beginning of the 16th century, is the main Evangelical Lutheran church in Pirna and one of the largest late Gothic hall churches in Saxony.
+The church, which is a listed building, is located at Kirchplatz 14 in the old town.

-Pirna Town Hall (German: Rathaus Pirna) is a Renaissance building on the market square of Pirna in Saxony, Germany.
+The town hall of Pirna is a Renaissance building on the market square of the city of Pirna in Saxony, Germany.
 It is the headquarters of the city administration and shapes the cityscape of the old town of Pirna.

 The Sonnenstein Euthanasia Clinic was a Nazi euthanasia or extermination centre located in the former fortress of Sonnenstein Castle near Pirna in eastern Germany, where a hospital had been established in 1811.